microsoft/ApplicationInsights-Kubernetes/README.md

 ## Get Started

 This is a quick guide for ASP.NET Core project.

-For [Worker Services in .NET](https://docs.microsoft.com/en-us/dotnet/core/extensions/workers), refer to [Application Insights Kubernetes Example (Worker)](./examples/WorkerExample/Readme.md).
+* For [Worker Services in .NET](https://docs.microsoft.com/en-us/dotnet/core/extensions/workers), refer to the [Application Insights Kubernetes worker example](./examples/WorkerExample/Readme.md).
+* For ASP.NET Core WebAPI or ASP.NET Minimal Web API, refer to the [Application Insights for Kubernetes on WebAPI example](./examples/WebAPI.Net6/).

 ### Prerequisite